Your Wizz Air compensation claim is denied?

 However, we would highly recommend you contact a government agency first.

 Then, when you have a positive ruling from them, you can contact Wizz Air to request compensation.
 And, if they aren’t cooperative, your last option is to take the case to court.
-A positive ruling from will help you greatly in your case against Wizz Air.
+A positive ruling will help you greatly in your case against Wizz Air.

 This is the most complex option, yet also very efficient.